Underground-Ops/underground-nexus/README.md

-# Underground Nexus - nexus0 Portable VPS Desktop
+# Underground Nexus - nexus0 Portable Cloud VPS Desktop (Chrome RDP READY!)

 **(This Virtual Private Desktop Server can be deployed inside of the Underground Nexus k3d KuberNexus version of Kubernetes or any other flavor of Kubernetes, this may be used as a standalone VPS or for inviting collaborators through the use of Chrome RDP - *nexus0 is a standalone VPS solution that can deploy independently from the Underground Nexus*)**